MageRings/draftomatic/README.md

 and set up an eclipse project.
 Note that if you want to launch the application from eclipse you need to manually configure your launch target to point to the root of this repository.
+1. Set your program arguments to `server magic-distribution/src/dev/var/conf/server.yml`.
+The `Procfile` is a good resource.
 2. Run `npm install`.
 This will download the node dependnecies.
 3. Run `gulp watch` in `magic-app`.
 This will generate the frontend application.
 Note that any changes to HTML files must be accompanied